 That wasn’t the case for our next hike.

 We drove uphill for a while through twisty two-lane roads.
 We parked at Timberline Lodge, built in the 1930s, to fill up on water and use the bathroom.
 When we got out of the car, the wind told us we were in the higher elevation of Mt.
 Hood.
 The Lodge is a sight to see.
 Intricately built with huge stones and thick wood beams, it’s nearly as solid as Mt.
 Hood.
-We hiked about 5 miles round trip on the Timberline Ridge Trail headed toward Zigzag Canyon.
+We hiked about 5 miles round-trip on the Timberline Ridge Trail, heading toward Zigzag Canyon.
 The All Trails app was helpful.
 This hike was at 7,000 feet of elevation and wasn’t easy, so we had some complaints along the way.
 But I’d recommend it.
-The views were spectacular, and we got to see wildflowers and make a few snowballs (in July).
+The views were spectacular, and we saw wildflowers and made a few snowballs (in July).

 Day 4: Bend for ½ day, Crater Lake, stay in Florence, OR.
 Drive time: 6 hrs 30 min.

-The kids wanted to go swimming AGAIN in the morning, so we pushed the days’ plans back.
+The kids wanted to go swimming AGAIN in the morning, so we pushed the day’s plans back.
 Not a great idea in hindsight.
 After checking out of the hotel, we watched people surfing on the Deschutes River.
-We drove downtown and I had to limit myself to only going into one cute store.
-The agenda included a two-hour drive to Crater Lake National Park (and time to hike and enjoy it) then a 4-hour drive to Florence, OR.
+We drove downtown, and I had to limit myself to just one cute store visit.
+The agenda included a two-hour drive to Crater Lake National Park (and time to hike and enjoy it), then a 4-hour drive to Florence, OR.

-The kids didn’t want to go to Crater Lake when they heard there was more hiking.
+The kids didn’t want to go to Crater Lake after hearing there was more hiking.
 But isn’t a forced visit to a beautiful national park an essential part of childhood?

 We didn’t have time, but still stopped at Richard’s Donuts and Pastries, which made everyone happy on the drive.
 You’ll want to move to Bend for the apple fritter.

 Crater Lake is the deepest lake in the United States.
-It is fed solely by rain and snow (no rivers or streams) and is considered the cleanest large body of water in the world!
-This clear and intensely blue lake was created when a volcano collapsed after a major eruption.
+It is fed solely by rain and snow (no rivers or streams) and is considered the cleanest large body of water in the world.
+This clear, intensely blue lake was formed when a volcano collapsed after a major eruption.

-On the way there we passed Deschutes National Forest and the High Desert Museum.
-In retrospect, we would have built in time to stop, but we were out of time (darn hotel pool and apple fritter!).
+On the way there, we passed the Deschutes National Forest and the High Desert Museum.
+In retrospect, we would have built in time to stop, but we were out of time.

 We saw warning signs for wildfire activity and smelled smoke, which was concerning but didn’t impact our day.
 The kids wanted to go easy on the hiking after they had more than they wanted yesterday.
-But… then we found out that the Cleetwood Cove Trail is the only one that accesses the water of Crater Lake.
-It’s 2.2 miles but in the “strenuous” category with 700 ft of elevation gain in one mile.
+But… then we found out that the Cleetwood Cove Trail is the only one that accesses Crater Lake.
+It’s 2.2 miles, but in the “strenuous” category with 700 ft of elevation gain in one mile.
 It’s equivalent to walking up 65 flights of stairs.
-The walk down was easy, and we enjoyed seeing the boats and dipping our toes in.
-The shoreline was made of big boulders and with enough wind to make some waves, we didn’t take the cold plunge.
-The lake sits at over 6,000 feet of elevation, so for us flatlanders, this was a factor and kids were spent after this hike.
+The walk down was easy, and we enjoyed seeing the boats, dipping our toes in, and seeing people swim.
+The shoreline was made of big boulders, and with enough wind to make waves, we didn’t take the cold plunge.
+Getting back uphill was terrible.
+The lake sits at over 6,000 feet of elevation, so for us flatlanders, this was a factor we forgot to consider, and the kids were spent after this hike.
 They fell asleep in the car after driving for one literal minute.
-We reluctantly woke them up after their 5-minute power nap for a forced photo and food at the lodge.
+We reluctantly woke them up after their 5-minute nap for a forced photo and food at the lodge.
 All the National Park lodges are sights to see!

-They would have rather eaten fish eyes than hike again, but we convinced them to do just one more.
+They would rather have eaten fish eyes than hike again, but we convinced them to do just one more.
 Sun Notch Trail is a .8-mile easy hike to see the “sailing ship” rock formation in Crater Lake.
-This was a gorgeous walk through the forest that reminded me of Switzerland and had stunning views of Crater Lake.
-If you’re looking for a short, beautiful, and easy, hike, this is a winner.
+This was a gorgeous walk through the forest, reminiscent of Switzerland, with stunning views of Crater Lake.
+If you’re looking for a short, beautiful, and easy hike, this is a winner.
 Even the kids enjoyed it.
 If you have some people in your group who are not into the challenge of hiking, I’d skip Cleetwood Cove Trail and do some of the other hikes that are moderate.

-We finished our speedy tour of Crater Lake and headed west to our sleeping destination in Florence, OR.
-This 4.5-hour drive had no cell service, so it was fortunate that my husband had downloaded this part of Oregon in Google Maps.
+We finished our speedy tour of Crater Lake and headed west to our destination for the night in Florence, OR.
+This 4.5-hour drive had no cell service, so it was fortunate that my husband had downloaded Google Maps for this part of Oregon.
 I felt like we were driving in a car commercial with the towering trees, turns, and mountains.
 But the turns were a little too much for our 10-year-old.
-He was cranky and demanded we pull over.
-Thankfully we listened because he left his “dinner” on the side of the road instead of in our car.
+He was unusually cranky and demanded we pull over.
+Thankfully, we listened because he left his “dinner” on the side of the road instead of in our car.
 He got to ride in the front seat for the first time in his life, which helped.
-Again, not much for food or gas on this drive.
+Again, not much food or gas on this drive.

-At 10:30 pm we pulled into The River House Inn.
+At 10:30 pm, we pulled into The River House Inn.
 The kids were thrilled that this motel wasn’t horrible.
 We noted how much we appreciate things after experiencing something worse.
 Right after we arrived, I headed back out in the pouring rain to the almost-closed grocery store.
 Our skimpy dinner, five hours earlier, wasn’t cutting it.
-The kids acted like I saved their lives when I returned up with yogurt, chips, goldfish, and peanut butter crackers.
+The kids acted like I saved their lives when I returned with yogurt, chips, Goldfish, and peanut butter crackers.

 Day 5: Sand dunes on 4-wheelers in Florence, drive up the coast, stay in Seaside, OR.
 Total drive time 3 hrs.
 50 min.

 We started to get annoyed with each other.
-One child wanted to wake up early and eat breakfast immediately while the other wants to sleep in, wake up slowly, but also wanted us to all eat breakfast together.
-When one kid was pleased the other was mad and hungry.
-Anyway, The River House Inn had a pancake making machine, so that helped the mood.
+One child wanted to wake up early and eat breakfast right away, while the other wanted to sleep in, wake up slowly, and also wanted us to all eat breakfast together.
+When one kid was pleased, the other was mad and hungry.
+The River House Inn had a pancake-making machine, which helped the mood.

 “Half and half!”
 She said.

 The morning plan was to rent 4-wheelers and let the kids try driving on their own in the sand dunes.
-From experience, it’s more fun driving yourself than being stuck letting someone else control your fate.
+From my experience, it’s more fun to drive yourself than to be stuck letting someone else control your fate.
 We thought it would be a good way for the kids to experience driving with the safety of sand.
 But we were wrong.
 We headed to Torax ATV Rentals.
-After talking to a few employees who kindly answered all my questions, we decided to all ride together.
+After talking to a few employees who kindly answered all my questions, we decided to ride together.
 The company had a great safety video (telling us all the ways we could die) and all the gear we needed.
-In the end, I’m glad we were in the same vehicle to experience the joys and the fears together and keep the children alive.
+In the end, I’m glad we were in the same vehicle, experiencing the joys and fears together and keeping the children alive.
 These dunes were no joke.
 Their massiveness made it so we couldn’t see who might be on the other side, riding right up to us.
-It’s easy to flip over if driving up sideways rather than straight up.
-I’m glad we had a safety video about that because I was ready to use the zigzag hiking path method.
+It’s easy to flip over when using the zigzag hiking path method, which I would have done.
+I’m glad we had a safety video.
 My husband and I took turns driving (he gave me more than my allotment because of how much fun I was having).
 We let the kids tell us where to go to give them some sense of control.
-I wasn’t sure if we should spend the money, but I’m glad we did this.
-The dunes were a lot more enormous and exciting to 4-wheel on than I imagined.
+I wasn’t sure whether we should spend the money on this adventure, but I’m glad we did.
+The dunes were a lot bigger and more exciting to 4-wheel on than I imagined.

-After hanging up our helmets, we got rolling on our coastal drive heading North.
-We passed Seal Lion Caves, “America’s Largest Sea Cave,” but viewed them from the pull off (you can pay $16 per person to see them up close).
+After hanging up our helmets, we rolled North on our coastal drive.
+We passed Seal Lion Caves, “America’s Largest Sea Cave,” but viewed them from the pull-off (you can pay $16 per person to see them up close).

 Our first stop along the Pacific Ocean was Thors Well.
-The kids heard the word “hike,” and getting them out of the car was going to be like giving the cat a bath.
-I forced them to put their chips down and get out of the car.
+The kids heard the word “hike,” and getting them out of the car was like giving a cat a bath.
+I forced them to put their potato chips down and get out of the car.
 This easy 2-mile round-trip trail took us to a huge rocky area where we saw little crabs, crustaceans, and a hole that unpredictably spit water high into the air.
-We got soaked and it was spectacular.
-On the hike back to the car I overheard the kids say, “that was cool”.
-I asked my daughter if it was worth it and she said, “Yeah, because I got to see my brother get splashed!”
+We got soaked, and it was spectacular.
+On the hike back to the car, I overheard the kids say, “That was cool”.
+I asked my daughter if it was worth it, and she said, “Yeah, because I got to see my brother get splashed!”

-We passed a cute coastal town called Yachats and Devil’s Punchbowl (another cool splashy rocky area) and would have stopped with more time.
-After stopping for lunch in Depoe Bay we had 2.5 more hours to drive, so took the faster, more inland route, and went on the 101 to drive past Tillamook (where the cheese is made).
-They had a great-looking facility and visitors center that we didn’t stop at.
+We passed a cute coastal town called Yachats and Devil’s Punchbowl (another cool splashy rocky area), and would have stopped with more time.
+After lunch in Depoe Bay, we had 2.5 more hours to drive, so we took the faster, more inland route and drove on the 101 past Tillamook (where the cheese is made).
+They had a great-looking facility and a visitors’ center that we didn’t stop at.

-After a full day, we made it to the Saltline Hotel in Seaside, OR.
+After a full day, we arrived at the Saltline Hotel in Seaside, OR.
 When we opened the car doors to unload, the seagulls were as loud as sirens.
-We walked in to the stylish hotel with a fresh modern design.
+We walked into the stylish hotel with a fresh, modern design.
 We saw two teenage boys in the pool as we made our way to our room.

 “Oh no, it’s crowded,” I said.